AlexanderSalm/Countdown-Extension/README.md

 ## Installation

-Download "countdown@alikay.zip" from the latest releases tab.
+Download to zip file "countdown@alikay" from the latest releases tab.
 Extract this zip file into ~/.local/share/gnome-shell/extensions/ .